onflow/flow-go/language.md

     var balance: Int

     init(id: Int, balance: Int) {
-        this.id = id
+        self.id = id
-        this.balance = balance
+        self.balance = balance
     }
 }
 ```

-In initializers, the special constant `this` refers to the structure or class value that is to be initialized.
+In initializers, the special constant `self` refers to the structure or class value that is to be initialized.

 Values of a structure or class type are created (instantiated) by calling the type like a function.